-Jason Luter is an associate at Gray Reed & McGraw with extensive experience in all types of executive compensation, ERISA and employee benefit matters.
+Jason Luter is a tax attorney at Gray Reed & McGraw with extensive experience in all types of employee benefits, ERISA, and executive compensation matters.
 He advises employers in all aspects of employee benefits and executive compensation matters, including plan design, tax qualification and implications, administration, fiduciary responsibility, and compliance with ERISA, the Internal Revenue Code, the Patient Protection and Affordable Care Act (Health Care Reform), and other federal and state laws affecting compensation, retirement and health benefit plans.
 Jason represents a diverse group of clients, including Fortune 500 companies, privately-held companies, governmental and quasi-governmental entities and tax-exempt entities.
-Jason also handles tax litigation and ERISA litigation issues, and has significant experience in employment litigation and immigration law matters.
+He advises companies, private equity groups, trustees, lenders, management groups, and fiduciaries involved with employee stock ownership plans (ESOPs).
+Jason also handles tax litigation and ERISA litigation issues, and has significant experience in employment litigation matters.

 - Represents a wide range of companies with respect to the employee benefits issues involved in the clients' mergers and acquisitions including the freezing and termination or merger of benefits plans (e.g., 401(k) and pension plans), extension of coverage to the acquired employees under the surviving entity’s benefit plans, plan audits and plan corrections including taking benefit plans through the Employee Plans Compliance Resolution System ("EPCRS") with the Internal Revenue Service and the Voluntary Fiduciary Correction program ("VFC") with the Department of Labor.